-The Newcastle Memorial Walk at Strzelecki Lookout was built to commemorate the ANZAC centenary and the commencement of steel making in Newcastle.
-It’s a powerful commemoration to local soldiers who fought in the First World War.
+Go for a walk along Newcastle Memorial Walk and enjoys coastal views and celebrate history.
+The Newcastle Memorial Walk at Strzelecki Lookout was built to commemorate the Anzac centenary and the commencement of steel making in Newcastle.
+It’s a powerful commemoration to local soldiers who fought in the First World War and a beautiful spot to enjoy our city.

 The 450 meter cliff top walkway also features history panels with information about different aspects of the conflict as well as listing the geographic place names of various conflicts.

-And of course I have to mention the magnificent views.
+And of course, we have to mention the magnificent views.
 From the walkway, there are 360 degree views of Newcastle from the coast to city.
-The views towards Bar Beach, Merewether and beyond are simply divine and reminded me how beautiful our coastline is.
+The views towards Bar Beach, Merewether and beyond are simply divine and show off our beautiful coastline.

 Built with 64 tonnes of stainless steel and costing $4.5 million, the walkway is a spectacular addition to the Newcastle coastline and is popular with locals and visitors alike.
 Thanks to BHP Billiton and Newcastle Council for contributing $3 million and $1.5million respectively.